stoneild/edu_decimal/README.md

 This project implements the static library s21_decimal.a in the C programming language to work with the "decimal" type.

-The binary representation of a Decimal number consists of a 1-bit sign, a 96-bit integer number, and a scaling factor used to divide the integer number and specify what portion of it is a decimal fraction.
+The binary representation of a decimal number consists of a 1-bit sign, a 96-bit integer number, and a scaling factor used to divide the integer number and specify what portion of it is a decimal fraction.
 The scaling factor is implicitly the number 10, raised to an exponent ranging from 0 to 28.

 Decimal number is implemented as a four-element array of 32-bit signed integers (`int bits[4];`).